SpaceX will take a Japanese billionaire on a trip around the Moon

 Maezawa, whose net worth is estimated at $2.9 billion by Forbes, plans to work with the SpaceX team to select his fellow passengers.

-"If you hear from me, please say yes," he pleaded.
+"If you hear from me, please say yes," the Japanese tycoon pleaded.
+He also encouraged Musk to join the mission.

+"As far as me going, I'm not sure," Musk responded.
+"Maybe we'll both be on it."

 Future announcements about the project, which Maezawa is calling "#dearMoon," will be posted on a website and social media accounts under the same name.